Master of Management

-The Master of Management (MM, MiM, MMgt) is a master's degree comprising one or two years graduate level coursework in business management.
+The Master of Management, or Master in Management (MM, MiM, or MMgt), is a master's degree comprising one or two years graduate level coursework in business management.

-In terms of content, it is similar to the Master of Business Administration (MBA) degree as it contains identical management courses but is open to prospective postgraduate candidates at any level in their career unlike MBA programs that have longer course credit requirements and only accept mid-career professionals.
+In terms of content, it is similar to the Master of Business Administration (MBA) degree as it contains identical management courses but is open to prospective postgraduate candidates with no job experience unlike MBA programs which have longer course credit requirements and only accept mid-career professionals.
 In many cases it is synonymous with the Master of Science in Management (MSM or MiM) and is also related to the Master of Science in Commerce (MS-Comm or MS-Com).

 As the program is designed for students interested in entering leadership roles, the degree attracts applicants from diverse academic disciplines.

 A global survey of business schools offering MIM programs shows a robust growth in applications in times of global recession triggered by COVID-19.
 This growth in applications shows the demand for pre-experience programs among domestic and international candidates preparing for management careers.